keithy/ign-tool/README.md

 ## General Principles

-Groan will always:
+Groan subcommands are called after having:

-* process the standard set of flags.
+* processed and filtered out the standard set of flags.
 	* --verbose
 	* --debug
 	* --quiet
 	* --dry-run  # enabled by default
 	* --confirm  # disables --dry-run flag for destructive operations
-* attempt to work out what platform it is running on.
+* attempted to work out what platform it is running on.
-* find and 'source' a config-file, prior to executing sub-commands.
+* found and 'sourced' a config-file.

 ## Make Your own